Iconic Plague Images Are Often Not What They Seem

 "It gives a misrepresentation of what the plague actually looked like and what people's experience was of it," says Jones.

 It's easy to understand how it happened.
-A domino effect of misunderstanding, they say, likely originated with incorrect captioning by libraries and subsequently by art resource databases where journalists purchase photos.
+A domino effect of misunderstanding, they say, likely originated with incorrect captioning by libraries and subsequently by art resource databases from which journalists purchase photos.

 "In the pictures that have been mislabeled as the plague, we see in them what we want to see of the plague," says Jones.
 We see groups of victims mid-demise, covered in lesions, reaching up to the heavens for help that we know won't come.

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.